-We would like to acknowledge that the land on which we gather is the traditional territories of the Sinixt, the Syilx, and the Ktunaxa peoples, and is home to many diverse indigenous persons including the Metis.
+We would like to acknowledge, with gratitude and appreciation, that the land on which we walk and live is the traditional territories of the Sinixt, the Syilx, and the Ktunaxa peoples, and is home to many other indigenous persons, including the Inuit and Metis.

 The Ktunaxa (pronounced ‘k-too-nah-ha’) people have been in our region, along Kootenay Lake, for more than 10,000 years.
 Ktunaxa lived across many kilometres in the modern day boundaries of British Columbia, Alberta, Montana, Washington and Idaho.
 They lived off the land migrating throughout the seasons following the water, protection from the elements, hunting and collecting herbs, medicines and vegetables.

 In the late 1800s European settlements establishment the Indian Reserves, which led to the present Indian Bands.
 There are six Bands located throughout historic traditional Ktunaxa territory.
 Many live on and off the reserves creating new employment and business opportunities.
 The most significant impact of the Ktunaxa in our region has been the acquisition of Ainsworth Hot Springs Resort by the Yaqan Nukiy (Lower Kootenay Band).

 The Ktunaxa language is very unique and titled landmarks confirm this region as traditional Ktunaxa land.
 They are a distinctive people with their own language, arts and culture.